DappDevs/presentations/content/about-ethereum.md

 ???

-Cryptographic hashes is at the heart of what enables Ethereum, no blockchain technology would work without something that had the properties of the hashing function.
+Cryptographic hashing functions are at the heart of what enables Ethereum.
+No blockchain technology would work without something that had the properties of the hashing function.
 A hashing function is something that takes a set of data and performs an operation on that variable-sized data, quickly returning a fixed-sized dataset (typically 32 bytes) representing that data, sort of like a "digital fingerprint".
 It is a repeatable operation, i.e. it will always return the same output for a given input.